Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 There are, however, downsides.
 First is the double-action trigger pull, which requires a good amount of practice time to master completely.
 Second, many of the best double/single-action pistols are a bit large and a bit heavy, which not everyone prefers.

-Revolvers for conceal carry?
+Revolvers for concealed carry?

 Well, the downsides aren’t new.
 The easiest ones to carry (snubbies) are hard to shoot well; the ones that are easy to shoot well are big, heavy, and don’t hold many bullets.